 The placement order of the points/benefits is also important.
 Be sure to mention the primary benefits/concerns first, followed by other lesser important points.

-Make sure that your font color easily stands out on the page and that your font size is easily readable for people of all generations.
+Make sure that your font color easily stands out on the page and that your font size and type is easily readable for your target audience.
 Don’t make your visitors squint their eyes to read your text and they will happily read more, if your words make sense to them.

 Otherwise, they would just say “Chuck it!” and move on to some other website.

-The best part about changing eCommerce product descriptions is, unless you need a complete page overhaul, setting up an AB test for product descriptions will only take a few minutes in Visual Website Optimizer’s WYSIWYG Editor.
+The best part about changing eCommerce product descriptions is, unless you need a complete page overhaul, setting up an A/B test for descriptions will only take a few minutes with Visual Website Optimizer’s WYSIWYG Editor.

-To test the waters, you can only A/B test the descriptions of your most popular product pages to see how it works for you, before assigning your copywriter with the task of writing descriptions for all product pages of your website.
+To test the waters, you can begin with A/B testing the descriptions of your most popular product pages and see how it works for you, before assigning your copywriter with the task of writing/rewriting descriptions for all product pages of your website.